-Kargil Vijay Diwas 2021: Know the brief History of Kargil War
+Kargil Vijay Diwas 2022: What is the history of Kargil War?

-Kargil Vijay Diwas - 26 July 2021: Kargil Vijay Diwas is observed on 26 July annually to commemorate the sacrifices made by the soldiers in the Kargil War.
-No doubt the war represents an example of high altitude warfare in mountainous terrain and constitutes significant logistical problems for the counter sides.
+Kargil Vijay Diwas - 26 July 2022: Kargil Vijay Diwas is observed in India every year on July 26 to commemorate the sacrifices made by the soldiers in the Kargil War.
+No doubt the war represents an example of high-altitude warfare in mountainous terrain and constitutes significant logistical problems for the counter sides.
 In the war, 'Operation Vijay' was launched by the Indian Army to recapture the Indian territories from Pakistani intruders in the Kargil-Drass sector in 1999.
 'Operation Vijay' an Indian Army mission achieved ultimate success for India and the Air Force called the mission 'Operation Safed Sagar'.

 Kargil War 1999: Conflict

 The Kargil War took place in 1999 on 8 May, when Pakistani forces and Kashmiri militants were detected at top of the Kargil ridges.
 It is believed that Pakistan was planning for the operation as early as the autumn of 1998.

 There were three major phases in the Kargil War: First, in the Indian-controlled section of Kashmir, Pakistan captured various strategic high points.
 Second, India responded by first capturing strategic transportation routes and third military pushing Pakistani forces back across the Line of Control.

 Indian Forces were prepared by 30 June, 1999 for a major high-altitude offensive against Pakistani posts along the border in the disputed Kashmir region.
 Over the period of the previous six weeks, India had moved 5 infantry divisions, 5 independent brigades, and 44 battalions of paramilitary troops in Kashmir.
 Around 730,000 total Indian troop strength had reached the region.
 Also, the build-up included the deployment of around 60 frontline aircraft.